-(w) New standards and interpretations not yet adopted
+(w) New Standards and Interpretations Not Yet Adopted

 The following standards, amendments to standards and interpretations have been identified as those which may impact the consolidated entity in the period of initial application.
-The Group will apply the standards and amendments for the reporting periods beginning on the operative dates set out below.
-An initial assessment of the financial impact of the standards and amendments has been undertaken and they are not expected to have a material impact on the Group's financial statements or accounting policies.
+The consolidated entity will apply the standards and amendments for the reporting periods beginning on the operative dates set out below.
+An initial assessment of the financial impact of the standards and amendments has been undertaken and they are not expected to have a material impact on the consolidated entity's financial statements or accounting policies.
+The consolidated entity does not plan to adopt these standards early.

-- AASB 2010-7 Amendments to AASB 9 outlines that a financial asset is to be measured at amortised cost only if it is held within business model whose objective is to collect contractual cash flows and the contractual terms of the asset give rise on specified dates to cash flows that are payments solely of principal and interest (on the principal amount outstanding).
+• AASB 2010-7 Amendments to AASB 9 outlines that a financial asset is to be measured at amortised cost only if it is held within business model whose objective is to collect contractual cash flows and the contractual terms of the asset give rise on specified dates to cash flows that are payments solely of principal and interest (on the principal amount outstanding).
 All other financial assets are to be measured at fair value.
-The amendments, which become mandatory for the consolidated entity's 31 March 2014 financial statements, are not expected to have a significant impact on the financial statements. - AASB 10 Consolidated Financial Statements and AASB 12 Disclosure of Interests in Other Entities changes the definition of control and requires that it be applied to all entities to determine whether control exists.
-The new definition focuses on the need for both power and exposure to variability of returns in order for control to be present and the new disclosure standard increases the disclosure requirements for both consolidated and unconsolidated entities.
-The new standards, which become mandatory for the consolidated entity's 31 March 2014 financial statements, are not expected to have a material impact on the financial statements.
+The amendments, which become mandatory for the consolidated entity's 31 March 2014 financial statements, are not expected to have a significant impact on the financial statements.

-(w) New standards and interpretations not yet adopted (continued)
+(w) New Standards and Interpretations Not Yet Adopted (continued)